igrishaev/dos-and-donts/README.md

 ### [Code](#code)

-- Don't align you code with spaces like it shown below.
+- Don't align you code with spaces like it's shown below.
 Use one space only.

   ```python
   foo = {